Biden: Nursing homes could lose federal funding if employees aren’t vaccinated

 For Howarth, what was startling is the level of punishment that these nursing homes could face.

-Howarth asked, “What is the purpose of taking away our funding?
-Why don’t you just say ‘we’re going to mandate everybody is going to get vaccinated, end of story.'”
+“What is the purpose of taking away our funding?
+Why don’t you just say ‘we’re going to mandate everybody is going to get vaccinated, end of story,'” Howarth said.

 Doug Stark with ComfortCare Homes says this shouldn’t be a surprise since vaccination mandates are starting to spread throughout the healthcare industry.